Retirement Planning Mistakes That Only Show Up After You Stop Working

 © 24/7 Wall St.

-Most retirement planning mistakes are obvious in that you didn’t save enough money, you claimed Social Security too early, or you invested too conservatively, and ran out of growth.
-These are the kinds of errors financial advisors have warned you about for decades, and they’re easy to spot before retirement.
+Most retirement planning mistakes are obvious: you didn’t save enough, you claimed Social Security too early, or you invested too conservatively and ran out of growth.
+These are the kinds of errors financial advisors have warned about for decades, and they’re easy to spot before retirement.

-Recent data from Nationwide’s Retirement Institute shows that 55% of people who retired in the last five years regret how they saved, and only 40% said they were on track with their original budget.
-Ultimately, the problem isn’t that they didn’t plan, but that the plan didn’t survive contact with reality.
+Nationwide’s Retirement Institute found in its 11th annual Advisor Authority study that 55% of people who retired in the last five years regret how they saved, and only 40% said they were on track with their original budget and decumulation plan.
+More than a quarter wished they had started saving earlier.
+The problem, in most cases, wasn’t a failure to plan.
+The plan simply didn’t survive contact with reality.

 You Retired Into a Market Downturn and Didn’t Know It Mattered

-Sequence-of-returns risk is the silent killer, and most retirees don’t understand it until it’s too late.
-The concept here is simple in that the order of investment returns matters far more in retirement than it did during your working years.
-A market crash in year three of retirement does more damage than a crash in year 20, because you’re forced to sell assets at depressed prices to fund withdrawals, locking in losses that can never recover.
+Sequence-of-returns risk is one of the most consequential forces in retirement, and most retirees don’t recognize it until real damage has been done.
+The concept is straightforward: the order of investment returns matters far more during retirement than it did during your working years.
+A market crash in year three of retirement does more lasting harm than a crash in year 20, because you’re forced to sell assets at depressed prices to fund withdrawals, locking in losses the portfolio can never fully recoup.

 Your Withdrawal Rate Looked Safe Until You Actually Started Withdrawing

-The 4% rule works great, at least in theory, but it assumes you’ll adjust for inflation every year regardless of market conditions or actual spending needs.
-The same Nationwide survey also found that 21% of recent retirees have had to be more conservative with spending than planned, which suggests their withdrawal strategies didn’t account for real-world volatility or unexpected costs.
+The 4% rule is a useful starting framework, but it assumes you’ll adjust withdrawals for inflation every year regardless of market conditions or actual spending needs.
+The same Nationwide Advisor Authority study found that 21% of recent retirees have had to be more conservative with spending than planned, a clear signal that static withdrawal rules don’t hold up against real-world volatility or unexpected costs.

 You Underestimated How Much Losing Your Paycheck Would Mess With Your Head